AP.6 Graduate Policies

 • Admission.
 Candidates must have been officially admitted into degree status.

 • Credit Hours.
-Candidates must earn a minimum of 30 graduate credits.
+Candidates must earn a minimum of 30 graduate credits, which may be decreased on the basis of suitable, approved transfer work.
+(See AP.6.5 Credit by Exam or Transfer)

 • Credit Level.
 Only graduate courses may apply toward the degree.